Updated daily. Last update: July 6th, 2020

-The virus can be spread (1) between people within 6 feet, (2) through coughing and sneezing, and (3) the virus can linger in the air for up to 3 hours and remain alive on surfaces for up to 3 days (it remains alive longer on smoother surfaces like glass and plastic and in cooler temperatures outside sunlight) – it can be transmitted by touching these surfaces and then touching your eyes, mouth, or nose.
+The virus can be spread (1) between people within 6 feet, (2) through coughing and sneezing, and (3) the virus can linger in the air and remain alive on surfaces (it remains alive longer on smoother surfaces like glass and plastic and in cooler temperatures outside sunlight) – it can be transmitted by touching these surfaces and then touching your eyes, mouth, or nose.

 - Avoid close contact.
 We recommend avoiding large gatherings and close contact with other people.
 This might involve: